-utilisation and time commitment renths at 50% FTE.
+What is the % FTE utilisation and time commitment required?
+E.g. 3 months at 50% FTE.

-Section 3: Funding model & eligible costs
+Funding model & eligible costs

 GRANT TYPE

 These funds flow through a UKRI institute and will therefore follow UKRI terms and conditions.

 FUNDING MODEL

 The grant awarded to successful projects covers a proportion of the project partners' eligible costs.
 The grant amount is determined by the type of recipient (HEI, RTO, or business).
 If a recipient is a company, the grant aid intensity is determined by the company's size (Small, Medium, or Large), and the project's research, development and innovation classification (feasibility study, industrial research, or experimental development).